jhwatrous/jhwatrous.github.io/index.md

 # About

 I’m an educator and researcher specializing in quantum information and computation.
-Here are my prior positions and affiliations:
+Here are some of my prior positions and affiliations:

 - University of Wisconsin – Madison.
 PhD in Computer Science, 1992–1998.
 - Université de Montréal.
 Postdoctoral fellow, Département d'informatique et de recherche opérationnelle, 1998–1999.